 Our domestic friends are descendants of the canine-lupus (wolf).
-Although it’s true that domestication of dogs happened many hundreds of years ago, their genetic coding is still that of the wolf.
+Although it’s true that domestication of dogs happened many thousands of years ago, their genetic coding is still that of the wolf.
 In the wild, these creatures thrive on fresh, raw meat, plus bones and offal.
 Also required is a small amount of partially digested vegetable matter (usually found in the stomach of their prey).

 Think about what you currently feed your dog.
 Most often, it comes out of a bag or a tin.
 It’s been processed and has added to it cheap oils, soy proteins, fillers and a large percentage of grains.
 Some of the more expensive stuff is made with better quality ingredients, but is still processed.